powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 In the SSH profile:
 - For `ConformLoad`, `NonConformLoad` and `EnergyConsumer`, the attributes `EnergyConsumer.p` and `EnergyConsumer.q` are written from the IIDM `P0` and `Q0`.
 - For `EnergySource`, the attributes `EnergySource.activePower` and `EnergySource.reactivePower` are written from the IIDM `P0` and `Q0`.
+- For `AsynchronousMachine`, the attributes `RotatingMachine.p` and `RotatingMachine.q` are written from the IIDM `P0` and `Q0`.
+NOTE: SSH attributes for active and reactive power of `EnergySource` and `AsynchronousMachine` in CGMES must be given with load sign convention, so no sign change has to be made from IIDM `P0, Q0` values.
 In the SV profile, a `SvPowerFlow` is written for the terminal of the load with the terminal `P` and `Q` values.

 (cgmes-fictitious-injections-export)=